oracle-livelabs/oci/oci-apm-getstarted/04-monitor-details/monitor-details.md

 ## **Task 1**: Inspect the monitor details and execution history

-1. The Monitor page provides details about an APM monitor, for example, when and where the monitor is run, a link to the monitor script, or a history of the monitor runs.
+1. The Monitor page provides details about an APM monitor, for example, when and where the monitor is run, a link to the monitor script, or a history of the monitor running.
 Examine the **Monitor Information** tab, **General Information** section.

 	  ![Oracle Cloud console, Monitor details](images/1-0-monitor.png " ")